etretf/exe-capstone/README.md

 # <INSERT_NAME> by Ebb & Flow Studios

 ## Summary
 Capstone project for the IT:IMD program at Carleton University.
-Includes an interactive VR experience where the user journeys through the life of a box turtle, navigating the dangers brought upon by climate change.
+Includes an interactive VR experience where the user journeys through the life of a box turtle, navigating the dangers brought upon by climate change.<br><br>

-## Development Guide
+## Development Guide <br>

 ### Implementation Instructions
 When contributing to the development of the project, please follow the instructions below: